wilfredgithuka/ssc/content/blog/printing.md

 type = "post"

 +++
-This is a simple guide on how to print on a linux machine and running Archlinux with i3.
+This is a simple guide on how to print on a Linux machine and running Archlinux with i3.

-This guide assumes that you have installed the necessay software and just wanna run a print service
+This guide assumes that you have installed the necessary software and just wanna run a print service

 To start run `system-config-printer`